VSerantoni/FiniteElements_3Delements_Tetrahedron/README.md

 Use FE_3Dmesh.py to run a linear Finit Elements code.

-The mesh must use tetrahedron elements and be saved with gmsh in .msh (Version 2 ASCII) in tab_dirchlet1 you can indicate your node with 0 dof in tab_dirchlet2 you can indicate your node with a specif load
+The mesh must use only tetrahedron elements and be saved with gmsh in .msh (Version 2 ASCII) in tab_dirchlet1 you can indicate your node with 0 dof in tab_dirchlet2 you can indicate your node with a specif load